Not-Baguette/WS2P/README.md

 ### Compatibility (Before you run)
 - Windows 11 [Tested]
 - Windows 10 [Should be working fine too]
-Should also be running either `Chrome` or `Firefox` but other browsers should be easy to integrate
+Should also be running either `Chrome`, `chromium browsers (I.e. Cromite)` or `Firefox` but other browsers should be easy to integrate

 ### Requirements (For running via source code)
 For requirements, it should work with python 3.9 (theoritically) or up, but 3.12.0 is used for development. you can check [requirements.txt](https://github.com/Not-Baguette/WS2P/blob/main/requirements.txt) for required packages.